stowball/Suzi/README.md

 #### Set up

 * **Ensure you point your web server to run from the /public/ directory**
-* Customise `includereplacemore.options.globals.siteTitle` in Gruntfile.js to set the site name as the page `<title>` suffix
+* Customise `includereplacemore.options.globals.siteName` in Gruntfile.js to set the site name as the page `<title>` suffix

 #### HTML Builds